 What is a Computerized Maintenance Management System (CMMS)?

-A Computerized Maintenance Management System, or CMMS, is a software package that helps businesses plan and manage every aspect of their maintenance department.
+A computerized maintenance management system (CMMS) is a software package that helps businesses plan and manage every aspect of their maintenance department.
 CMMS software effortlessly generates and tracks work orders, monitors asset health, and creates efficient maintenance schedules.

 Beyond that, CMMS software can track inventory and spare parts across multiple worksites, monitor spending and labor hours, and help standardize maintenance workflows.
 For businesses that face quality or safety regulations, a CMMS makes it easy to pass audits and achieve ongoing compliance.